DrPH concentration in Implementation Science

 DrPH Program Concentration Competencies

-1. Participate in and lead collaborative multidisciplinary teams that promote a blending of disciplines so as to inform implementation.
+1. Participate in and lead collaborative multidisciplinary teams that promote a blending of disciplines to inform and evaluate implementation strategies.

-2. Integrate diverse perspectives (e.g. from communities, experts) into a cogent intervention design and/or implementation strategy for health programs and policies.
+2. Integrate diverse perspectives including those from communities and experts into a cogent intervention design and/or implementation strategy for health programs and policies.

-3. Determine implementation processes so as to support iterative cycles of implementation and adaptation based on learning.
+3. Characterize optimal implementation processes to support iterative cycles of implementation and adaptation based on learning.

-5. Synthesize information from multiples sources so as to inform policy and practice.
+5. Analyze frameworks to improve synthesis and integration of diverse data from multiple sources to inform policy and practice.

 Faculty leads for the DrPH Implementation Science concentration are noted below.
 Please click the link to learn more about each faculty member’s research interests, departmental and center or institute affiliations, and contact information.